ryng64/encodeFM/README.md

 A FileMaker file to convert JSON syntax into the FileMaker JSONSetElement syntax

 ## Development
 this project uses [Parcel](https://parceljs.org/getting_started.html) to build.
-I highly reccomend taking the time to
+I highly recomend taking the time to set up a parcel build as it saves soo much time in development.

 > npm install